gboehl/dynare/doc/manual/source/the-model-file.rst

     computes the simulations.

-MATLAB/Octave loops versus macro-processor loops
+MATLAB/Octave loops versus macro processor loops
 ------------------------------------------------

-Suppose you have a model with a parameter :math:`\rho`, and you want to make simulations for three values: :math:`\rho = 0.8, 0.9, 1`.
+Suppose you have a model with a parameter :math:`\rho` and you want to run simulations for three values: :math:`\rho = 0.8, 0.9, 1`.
 There are several ways of doing this:

 *With a MATLAB/Octave loop*